North America Vacations

 Arrival & Departure

-Please plan on arriving at least one day prior to your trip departure.
-Day one of your itinerary starts at 8:00 am or 8:15 am, depending on your hotel.
+Please plan on arriving to Kalispell, Montana at least one day prior to your trip departure.
+Day one of your itinerary starts at 9:00 am at your hotel in Whitefish.
 Your trip ends with a drop-off at your Whitefish hotel (12:30 pm) or the Kalispell airport (1:00 pm).
+Please book flights out of Kalispell for 2:30 pm or later.

 Hiking: 4 to 10 miles per hike, moderate to challenging terrain; Day 2 hike to Iceberg Lake considered strenuous at 9.7 miles out-and-back with 1,275 feet elevation gain.

 Biking: 11 to 31 miles per ride, moderate to challenging terrain.
 Bike ride over Going-to-the-Sun Road considered strenuous at 31 miles point to point; Begins with a 12 mile uphill and 2,200 feet of elevation gain; Ends with 19 miles of downhill and 3,380 feet of elevation loss.
-Road has narrow shoulder and is winding with many curves.
+The road has a narrow shoulder and is winding with many curves.

 Whitewater Rafting: Class II-III, no experience necessary